Developed in collaboration with:

-Students facilitate the First-Year Sessions, co-facilitate the Greek Pre-recruitment DBI workshop with staff, and help with the SVPP New Student Orientation programs; they are on the Student Advisory Board and the Student Athlete Advisory Board where they conduct interviews with other students, help develop and pilot prototypes for new components and give feedback to help build and shape every step of the implementation and curriculum; student interns take lead on specific projects and work more closely with the professional staff; students participate in focus groups as new components are built; SVPP staff work closely with many student communities and attend meetings with student organizations to collect their insights, and all student feedback from SVPP surveys is read and used to make changes.
+Student Facilitators facilitate the First-Year Experience and some of the Sophomore Year Experience.
+The Student Advisory Board (SAB) conducts interviews with other students, helps develop and pilot prototypes for new components, gives feedback to help build and shape every step of the implementation and curriculum, and helps disseminate information to campus.
+Student interns take lead on specific projects or jobs, oversee our social media, and work more closely with the professional staff.
+Students also participate in focus groups as new components are built, the SVPP staff work closely with many student communities and attend meetings with student organizations to collect their insights, and all student feedback from SVPP surveys is read and used to make changes.
 Students also helped develop this FAQ!

 Visit the Get Involved page for more information and additional ways to contribute!